Music-thanatology is a medical modality that creates a space where the sacredness of life is honored.

 The harp is the instrument of choice for many reasons.
 Briefly, it is polyphonic, meaning that many notes can sound at once, which is necessary for creating beneficial textures and harmonies.
 Long strings produce deep, warm and resonant melting tones, creating a body of sound that gradually dissolves, and is not invasive to vulnerable patients.
 The harp is easily transported, and can be played in small spaces.
 My working instruments are featured in the banner of this website.

 The word thanatology derives from Greek mythology, where Thanatos, was imaged as the god of death.
 Thanatology refers to the field of death and dying.
-Music-thanatology is the term coined by founder Therese Schroeder-Sheker.
-Her work with the dying commenced forty years ago, and coincided with the birth and development of palliative medicine, as well as the various English and American hospice movements.
-Therese's inspiration came from the monastic medicine practiced by the monks of Cluny France during the 11th century.
+Music-thanatology commenced forty years ago, and coincided with the birth and development of palliative medicine, as well as the various English and American hospice movements.
+The inspiration came from the monastic medicine practiced by the monks of Cluny France during the 11th century.
 Their devotion to the care of the dying cultivated an awareness that music has a capacity to comfort body, mind, and spirit.